OPALX-project/OPALX-project.github.io/runOPAL.md

 The field maps from the *FIELDMAPS* directory and the distributions from the *DISTRIBUTIONS* directory are linked to the directory where the simulation is executed.

-*SGE_QUEUE* is the queue used for the simulation.
+*QUEUE* is the queue used for the simulation.
 Different queues may have different numbers of nodes and CPU's available as well as different run-time limitations.

-*SGE_RAM* contains the number of GB of RAM that each CPU will allocate (if not specified, default is 4).
+*RAM* contains the number of GB of RAM that each CPU will allocate (if not specified, default is 4).
 If there is not enough memory available on one node, the node will not  be fully loaded.
 Instead the number of CPU's will be distributed on as many nodes as needed to fulfil the RAM requirement.
 Merlin has nodes with 64 and 128 GB of RAM.
 Each node has 16 CPU's.

+# Recognized host names

+The following clusters and supercomputers are recognised for which batch jobs are setup automatically:

+* PSI Merlin cluster
+* ANL Theta
+* ANL Blues
+* ANL Bebop
+* NERSC Cori Haswell
+* NERSC Edison
+* CSCS Piz-Daint
+* MIT Engaging cluster

 # This is a snippet of a data and tmpl file (*foo.data*)